Home Product Download News Faq Forums About

 Does Adaptive Modeler support order routing to online brokers?

 Adaptive Modeler does not support automatic order placement with online brokers.
+By exporting trading signals to CSV file, orders could automatically be generated and sent to a broker by another application.

 Can Adaptive Modeler be integrated into MetaTrader4?